 SharePoint Framework roadmap

-First release of the SharePoint Framework will contain support for client-side web parts.
-This is however just a start on the journey for providing additional modern customization capabilities to SharePoint.
-This article lists the different areas which are in our backlog for the future releases of SharePoint Framework.
+First release of the SharePoint Framework contained only support for client-side web parts.
+This was however just a start on the journey for providing additional modern customization capabilities to SharePoint.
+Here is a list of key capabilities released after initial General Availability.

-- Easy access to Graph API to access user specific information (GraphHttpClient in dev preview)
+- Easy access to Graph API to access user specific information (GraphHttpClient in preview)

 - Site level WebHooks